-Sensitive Communities: implementation of this policy in sensitive communities should be automatically deferred for a period of up to 3 years.
-During this time, the local jurisdiction should develop a context-sensitive plan for that community.
-The opt-out period should be extended beyond 3 years where good faith planning efforts are underway.
+Sensitive Communities: implementation of this policy in sensitive communities should be automatically deferred for a period of up to 5 years where the local jurisdiction should develop a context-sensitive plan for that community.
 If a Sensitive Community so choses, it may opt to implement this policy effective immediately.
 The decision to opt in should be made by the local legislative body (city council or board of supervisors) and must involve consultation with residents of the sensitive community, and at least one public hearing.
 Sensitive community areas represent the intersection of disadvantaged and vulnerable communities as defined by the following Bay Area regional agencies: MTC, SF Bay Conservation and Development Commission (BCDC), and the Bay Area Air Quality Management District.
 See Figure 5 for the map of these Transit Access and Sensitive Community Areas.